lordlabakdas/groceror-ui/README.md

 # Run app

 Runs the app in the development mode.
+Excute the below in the root folder of the project.

 ```bash
 $ npm run dev